BioPet Laboratories ScienceBioPet Laboratories conforms to all International Standards under the ISO 17025:2005 for testing laboratories.

 For PooPrints analysis, we extract genomic DNA and use microsatellite fragment analysis to establish genotypes of 15 loci (each with 2 possible alleles) plus a gender marker.

-To give you a reference, the FBI core panel for its CODIS database consist of 13 loci plus a gender marker.
+To give you a reference, the up until 2016, FBI core panel for its CODIS database consist of 13 loci plus a gender marker.
 Our 15 loci, each with hundreds of allele combinations, give us the high probability of producing a unique genetic ‘fingerprint’ from any sample type – buccal swab, feces, tissue, semen, etc.

 A genotype yielded from a waste sample is simply compared to all buccal swab genotypes from that property.
-For a Match to be resulted, the genotypes MUST completely match on every available allele with no discrepancy.
+For a match to be resulted, the genotypes MUST completely match on every available allele with no discrepancy.
 For this reason, a false positive match is extremely unlikely.

-For every Match, there is a probability based on the profile frequency within the population.
+For every match, there is a probability based on the profile frequency within the population.
 This will determine the likelihood that another matching genotype exists in addition to the reported match.
 This should not be confused with the idea that another dog matches instead of the reported match.

 In all of our calculations, these probabilities are upwards of 1 in 4,000,000 chance that another dog matches in addition to the reported match.